 Queenslanders overwhelmingly confirmed their support for the direction set for education across the state.

-The renewed Advancing education action plan responds to the call from Queenslanders for a greater focus on active partnerships with the community and strengthening teacher excellence.
+The renewed Advancing education action plan responded to the call from Queenslanders for a greater focus on active partnerships with the community and strengthening teacher excellence.

 Every Queenslander plays a part in making the difference—early childhood educators, school staff, families, communities, industry and our education partners.